ZNHuang/radialmri/README.md

 This repository/package simulate radial kspace from a series of MR images.
-By using GPU + pytorch + [torchkbnufft](https://github.com/mmuckley/torchkbnufft) we are able to make the simulation and reconstruct faster, therefore suitable for machine learning application.
+By using GPU + pytorch + [torchkbnufft](https://github.com/mmuckley/torchkbnufft) we are able to make the simulation and reconstruction faster, therefore suitable for machine learning applications.
 You may also use the code just for [iGRASP](https://pubmed.ncbi.nlm.nih.gov/24142845/)(momentarily unavailable) or [CG-SENSE](https://onlinelibrary.wiley.com/doi/10.1002/mrm.1241) reconstruction, Radial or Cartesian.

 ![Diagram](/fig1b.png)